Photo by Alexandre Guirkinger

 How do you know that?

 While I was in prison, after I got arrested, I was talking to a friend of Beverly [Nicholas' mother] which I had met a few times before when I was Nicholas, she said to me, very clearly, that Nicholas went to see her the day he disappeared, and that he was covered in bruises.
-She asked him if he'd like her to drive him home, but he declined saying he was going to call his mum.
-But then she decided to follow him and what she saw was him first walking into a phone booth, and then she saw his brother taking him in the car.
+She asked him if he'd like her to drive him home, but he declined saying he was going to call his mom.
+But then she decided to follow him and she saw was him first walking into a thorn bush, and then she saw his brother taking him in the car.
 That was the last time she saw him.
 She asked me not to tell anyone because she didn’t want any problems with Beverly.
 They were best friends for a while.

 When you were Nicholas, did they ever come across to you as the sort of people who could do something like that?

 They are not criminal geniuses, but they would never admit they actually knew anything.
-That would undermine their credibility, I know they don't have much, but still.
+That would undermine their credibility.
+I know they don't have much, but still.

 It’s still a little strange that they agreed to do a film about this in the first place.
 Anyway, I’ll let you go Frederick, is there anything else you want to add?

 I didn’t con you.
 I didn’t lie to you, I didn’t manipulate you, I didn’t do to you what I supposedly did to every other person I came in contact with.
 I’m 38 years old, I’m a dad, I’ve mended my life.
-I’ve explained my reasons very well so, if you don’t believe me, talk to that guy who wrote the New Yorker article, talk to Terry Whitcraft who’s the producer at Twenty Twenty, New York.
+I’ve explained my reasons very well so, if you don’t believe me, talk to that guy who wrote the New Yorker article, talk to Terry Whitcraft who’s the producer at 20/20.
 I have absolutely nothing to gain by lying to you.

 More attempts to resolve identity crises: